samsung-cnct/kraken-lib/DEVELOPERS.md

 # Welcome!

-If you are reading this document then you are interested in contributing to the K2 project -- many thanks for that!
+If you are reading this document then you are interested in contributing to the kraken-lib project -- many thanks for that!
 All contributions are welcome: ideas, documentation, code, patches, bug reports, feature requests, etc.  And you do not need to be a programmer to speak up.